Introduction

 Why: Diets high in salt may lead to elevated blood pressure and have been associated with higher uric acid levels.
 Moderating salt intake is advisable for individuals concerned about gout.
 Choosing fresh, whole foods and minimising processed items can improve overall health and help manage uric acid levels effectively.

-Foods You Should Eat in Gout Diet
+Foods You Should Eat If You Have Gout

 1) Cherries